 2008 Rank: Medium

-Revise Load Migration Process (D)
+Revise Load Migration Process (N)

 As the ISO’s implementation of the process to reflect load migration on CRR ownership is completed, the CAISO is considering the prospect of gaining efficiencies in the production process.
 Under current design, the ISO carries out the production task in two main steps.
 In a first step, the percentage of load being transferred between Load Serving Entities (LSEs) is estimated based on data of customer transfers provided by UDCs.
 In a subsequent step, the transfer of Congestion Revenue Rights is calculated between LSEs using the percentages from the first step as the reference.

 Since the original efforts of this initiative, the first step of this process has been highly convoluted due primarily to the need of receiving confidential data owned by UDCs.
 The current process requires that UDCs submit data in different files following a specific format within a particular timeframe.
 Since all input data is prepared by UDCs and the design requirements to compute the percentage of load migration have been finalized, ISO wants to explore the alternative of having the first step of the process carried out by UDCs.
 This will eliminate cumbersome steps of uploading and maintaining confidential data by the ISO.

+Status: This initiative has been changed from discretionary to non-discretionary, so it is not part of the ranking process.
+The implementation of this initiative is required to comply with regulatory mandates.

 Resource/Supply Adequacy Initiatives

 The broad area of Supply Adequacy includes primarily activities in which the ISO is a participant but does not play a lead role, although in most activities the ISO does have very specific and essential roles and responsibilities.
 In addition most – but not all – of the initiatives included in this area fall under state or local regulatory jurisdiction rather than under FERC jurisdiction.